 Click the magnifying glass on the right side of the menu bar at the top of your screen, or press Command + Spacebar to open a Spotlight window.
 Then, start typing the first few letters to auto-complete “Activity Monitor.”
 Press Enter to access the tool.

-Similar to Windows’ Task Manager, Mac’s Activity Monitor displays a list of all your open processes with tabs for CPU, Threads, Idle Wake Ups and Network usage.
-If you see something using too many resources, research it, reset it and keep a close eye on it.
+Like Windows Task Manager, Mac’s Activity Monitor lists all your open processes with tabs for CPU, Threads, Idle Wake Ups and Network usage.
+If you see something using too many resources, research it, reset it and closely monitor it.

 Are you experiencing sluggishness and heat on a smartphone?
 This isn’t always due to malware, though that could be the culprit.
 Smartphones tend to heat up and slow down with age, and processes that used to work smoothly can bog down the phone as updates become more demanding.

 Consider how old your phone is before you jump to any conclusions.
 Still, ruling out malware can give you peace of mind.
-Your best bet is to reset the phone to clear out its memory banks.
+Your best bet is resetting the phone to clear its memory banks.
 We’ll go over how to do this in more detail below.

 2. You’re using way more data than usual

 Adware-infected gadgets usually perform unsolicited clicks in the background to generate profits for cybercriminals.
-These stealthy tactics use up bandwidth and the unauthorized data they consume should be fairly easy to spot by simply checking usage stats.
+These stealthy tactics use up bandwidth, and the unauthorized data they consume should be pretty easy to spot by simply checking usage stats.
 Here’s how to do it.

 Every internet provider has tools that keep track of your monthly bandwidth consumption.
 Visit your service provider’s website, log in and go to the user portal.

 Look at Data Usage Meter or Data Monitor, depending on your provider.
 Compare the amount of data used from the prior months.
-Small changes are normal, but if you notice sudden spikes in your data activity that doesn’t line up with your behavior, chances are you’re infected.
+Minor changes are normal, but if you notice sudden spikes in data activity that don’t align with your behavior, you’re likely infected.

 You can do the same check on your smartphone.

 To check data usage on an Android, open the Settings app and tap Network & internet, followed by Data usage.
-Under Mobile, you’ll see how much data you’re using for the month.
+Under Mobile, you’ll see how much data you use for the month.

-To check data usage on iPhones, open the Settings app and tap Cellular.
+To check iPhone data usage, open the Settings app and tap Cellular.
 If you’re on an older version of iOS, open Settings and tap Mobile Data.
-You’ll see your cellular data listed under Usage, as well as the individual data usage for each app or service on your phone.
+You’ll see your cellular data listed under Cellular Data, as well as the individual data usage for each app or service on your phone.

-3. Videos refuse to buffer and webpages take forever to load
+3. Videos refuse to buffer and pages take forever to load

-But if it’s happening often, or videos fail to play at all, you’re wise to suspect neighbors are piggy-backing on your connection.
+But if it’s happening often or videos fail to play, you’re wise to suspect neighbors are piggybacking on your connection.
 Tap or click here for steps on how to check for Wi-Fi thieves.

-Malware can also slow down your internet traffic through a process called DNS hijacking.
+Malware can also slow down your internet traffic through DNS hijacking.
 When this happens, hackers redirect your internet traffic to unsafe servers instead of secure ones.
-This will not only slow down your browsing experience, but it can also put your security at risk.
+This will not only slow down your browsing experience but can also put your security at risk.

-A good way to tell if your DNS settings have been hijacked is if the pages you end up on are different than the addresses you entered.
+An excellent way to tell if your DNS settings have been hijacked is if the pages you end up on differ from the addresses you entered.
 Imagine attempting to visit your bank’s website and ending up on a shabby, typo-filled version of the page with no encryption.
 Red flag alert!

-To check your router’s DNS settings, you can use online tools that also offer advanced hijacking protection, like CloudFlare or Quad9.
+To check your router’s DNS settings, you can use online tools that offer advanced hijacking protection, like Cloudflare or Quad9.
 Tap or click here to find out how to make your router hacker-proof.

 4. Programs and apps start crashing

 With Safe Mode, your computer runs with just the bare essentials.
-That way, you can safely delete and uninstall any programs and files you wouldn’t be able to access otherwise.
+That way, you can safely delete and uninstall any programs and files you couldn’t access otherwise.

 Android has its own version of Safe Mode.
 Due to the varying models of Android phones, each one has different steps.
 Learn how to access Safe Mode for your model here.

-iOS doesn’t have a Safe Mode, but you can try what’s called a soft reset to fix most issues.
-To do this on older iPhones, press and hold your iPhone’s Home button and the Sleep button at the same time.
+iOS doesn’t have a Safe Mode, but you can try a soft reset to fix most issues.
+To do this on older iPhones, press and hold your iPhone’s Home and Sleep buttons simultaneously.
 Wait for it to restart, then release the buttons when the Apple logo displays.

-The iPhone X and later models don’t have Home buttons, so the process is a bit different.
+The iPhone X and newer models don’t have Home buttons, so the process is slightly different.
 Press and quickly release the volume up button, press and quickly release the volume down button, then press and hold the side button and release when the Apple logo appears.

 5. You start seeing pop-up ads

 Criminals can also use DNS hijacking to modify the ads you see while browsing.
-Instead of the normal sponsored ads you see all over the web, you might see pornographic or malicious ones.
+Instead of the regular sponsored ads you see online, you might see pornographic or malicious ones.
 This is a huge red flag that somebody’s messed with your system.

 On Windows, certain programs can help you eliminate adware and spyware.
 One example is Norton Power Eraser, which can help you find stubborn bits of software that antivirus programs can miss.

-Since adware tends to embed itself deeply in other programs, Power Eraser is useful to clean out your system without harming other files.
+Since adware tends to embed itself deeply in other programs, Power Eraser helps clean out your system without harming other files.
 Tap or click here to learn more.

 On a Mac, Malwarebytes for Mac gives you free system cleaning services and can help you remove problematic malware that hijacks the ads you see.

-It should come as no surprise that hackers are after your usernames and passwords.
+It is no surprise that hackers are after your usernames and passwords.
 These details, coupled with social engineering tricks, can help them gain access to your banking accounts, social media profiles and just about every other part of your digital life.

-Keep an eye on your email’s “sent” folder and on your social network posts.
-If you notice emails and posts you don’t remember sending or posting, you may have been hacked.
-Vigilance is key to staying safe.
+Monitor your email’s “sent” folder and social network posts.
+You may have been hacked if you notice emails and posts you don’t remember sending or posting.
+Vigilance is critical to staying safe.

-You should check your accounts on a regular basis for unauthorized activity.
+You should check your accounts regularly for unauthorized activity.
 This includes monitoring movies in your Netflix watch history, app and digital purchase history, songs on your Spotify playlists and, most importantly, your bank statements.
 Unknown charges are one of the biggest red flags of all.

-If you find someone is pretending to be you and is buying things in your name, don’t panic.
-There are actions you can take, such as performing a credit freeze, that locks down your identity and can prevent anyone else from opening accounts in your name.
+If you find someone is pretending to be you and buying things in your name, don’t panic.
+You can take actions, such as performing a credit freeze, that lock down your identity and prevent anyone else from opening accounts in your name.
 Tap or click here to learn the benefits of a credit freeze.